The Venture Brothers is my favorite Bowie-Non-Bowie comedy performance.

 In addition to Guare, Kurutz quotes, Gerard Malanga, who worked with Andy Warhol.
 Despite having mutual friends, Malanga refers to himself as “one of the millions who never encountered David on the street or anywhere.”
 I count myself among Malanga’s millions — though after reading about what Guare called “Bowie’s Cloak of Invisibility,” I now imagine that I might have shared a sidewalk with Bowie and just not been aware of it.
 Or maybe I waited behind him for a Milk Tea or he behind me as I also ordered a chuang fun, a dan tat, and a naaih cha.
 Kurutz said Bowie liked early morning walks in Chinatown.

-Next weekend the sold out Radio City and Carnegie Hall tributes to Bowie are happening.
-Even if tickets were still available, I can’t afford to go.
-I’ll subsist on the clips that will eventually trickle onto YouTube.
+I couldn’t afford to go to the Radio City and Carnegie Hall tributes to Bowie.
+I’ve subsisted on the clips that trickled onto YouTube.
 Like one of the fans quoted in the article, “Thank You, Mr. Bowie.
 You Changed Our Lives,” Bowie has inspired me and I expect his legacy will continue to do so.
 Under the heading,“Always Reinventing,” a fan writes of how Bowie helped them gain the confidence to make the changes they have been wanting to make in their lives.
 They write: “he taught me what the artist’s life could be, what a person’s life could be, and that it was always in flux.”
 I feel the same.
 Bowie has influenced how I think about change in my professional and personal life.

 I didn’t know David Bowie, so its disingenuous for me to say I’m going to miss him but as someone who has been inspired by him I am sure I am going to miss what he was going to do next.